 MK 39 Expendable Mobile Anti-Submarine Warfare Training Target (EMATT)

-The MK 39 Expendable Mobile Anti-Submarine Warfare (ASW) Training Targets (EMATT) are used by air and surface ASW platforms for unrestricted open ocean as well as on-range training at the Navy's underwater Fleet training ranges.
+The MK 39 Expendable Mobile Anti-Submarine Training Target (EMATT) is an all-weather, lightweight, inexpensive and expendable Anti-Submarine training target used by air and surface anti-submarine warfare platforms.
+The EMATT can be used for both open ocean and on-range training at the Navy's undersea fleet training ranges.

 |Point Of Contact|